Lath: Wooden

 Wooden-slat laths are still used today in building construction to form a base or groundwork for plaster, but modern lath and plaster applications are mostly limited to conservation projects.

 Tiles, slates, and other coverings on roofs and walls are often fastened to laths, sometimes also called battens or slats.
 Such strips of wood are also employed to form lattice-work, or are used as the bars of Venetian blinds, and window shutters.
 Lath is also used on many tobacco farms in the Connecticut Valley as a means to carry and hang the plant in barns.
 This is achieved by using one of two methods: hooking or spearing.
 A "spear" lath is a regular lath that is held in an upright position.
 A worker then mounts a spear on top and "spears" the tobacco onto the lath.
 The other form of lath is called "hook" lath, which has small hooks attached that allows workers to hook the stems of tobacco plants onto the lath, often between two lengths of twine attached to the lath and twisted mechanically.

 A lathhouse is an open structure roofed with laths in order to grow plants which need shelter from the sun.

 Laths were also used to fix reeds to a timber structure before plastering.

 In Cape Cod, laths were used in the early 1880s for building wooden lobster traps.

 Historically there were three ways of making wood lath for plaster: riven lath, accordion lath, and circular sawn lath.
 Riven lath was traditionally split with the grain from chestnut, oak, and similar hardwoods, or from softwoods like eastern white pine.
 Individual laths were riven and nailed in place.
 Because they are split with the grain, riven lath is stronger than later forms of lath production.
 Accordion laths are thin, sawn boards that are partially split with a hatchet or axe.
 The splits are then spread apart to form gaps for the plaster to key into.
 The name derived from the spreading action, which is like pulling an accordion open.
 After the circular saw came into use in the early 19th century, lath for plastering was sawn in sawmills and delivered to the building site.
+Ihe 1930s to 1940s the use of lath and plaster was replaced with plasterboard, which was cheaper and easier to use.